rnuske/apcf/A_Plan_to_drop_GDAL.md

     * README, vignette

 #### Notes
+* borrowing Code from package geos did not work as expected the design is to different.

 *  I don't want to depend on geos because it depends on libgeos.
 That way I would have the geos library twice:
   * a) through my code depending on geos library in its usual place (system dependency)
   * b) libgeos brings complete geos library in via the libgeos package

 ### Make it work with sf objects
-  * adapt sf reading code from package geos
+  * adapt sf reading code from package sfheaders and geos
   * test it thoroughly

 #### Notes